Tetrax-10/qBittorrent-upload-limit-per-day/README.md

 In order to allow the script to connect to servers that require authentification, you need to:
 1. Change `AUTH_ENABLED` in `qb_upload_limit_per_day.py` to `True`.
 2. Create `secrets.json` in the same folder as the script.
-3. Add your username / password to `secrets.json` in the following format:
+3. Add your username and password to `secrets.json` in the following format:
 ```json
 {
     "username" : "<your username>",